gobackup/gobackup/README.md

 - MongoDB

 #### Postgresql

-- additional parameters can be passed to the `pg_dump` command via the configuration parameter `params`
+- additional parameters can be passed to the `pg_dump` command via the configuration parameter `args`

 Example:
 ```yaml